advanderveer/ep/README.md

 - [x] MUST   fully test coding package
 - [x] MUST   find an alternative for comparing error interface values in Render: not needed, users can just retur nil
 - [ ] MUST   have a better way to debug unexpected error responses for development: add factories for verbose errors
+- [x] MUST   handle panics in the handle, with the server error message rendering, should also be easy to debug
 - [x] MUST   re-think usecase of rest endpoint returning error
 - [x] MUST   don't write body if response is 204 or other status without a body
 - [x] SHOULD allow configuring defaults for endpoint config
 - [x] SHOULD make the Config method more ergonomic to use
 - [ ] SHOULD come with build-in logging support to debug client and server errors
 - [x] SHOULD remove progress keeping from reader
-- [ ] SHOULD handle panics in the handle, with the same error message rendering
 - [ ] SHOULD turn most of the coding tests into table tests
 - [ ] COULD  provide tooling to make endpoints extremely easy to test
 - [ ] COULD  provide tooling to fuzz endpoint
 - [ ] COULD  add Conf constructors for different types of endpoints: Rest, Form
 - [x] COULD  make config method on endpoint optional
 - [x] COULD  move per endpoint config to where Handler is called instead
-- [ ] COULD  return an error from handle as well, since that might be a common usecase
 - [ ] COULD  come with a nice error page for development
 - [ ] COULD  rename 'epcoding' to just 'coding'
 - [ ] COULD  rename coding to something else entirely, cofusing with HTTP encoding header name